Arib-Ahmad/Arib-Ahmad/README.md

 ![Animated Logo](https://example.com/animated-logo.gif)

 Hello!
-I'm Arib Ahmad, a passionate learner currently diving into the worlds of Python, C++, SQL, and Data Structures & Algorithms (DSA).
+I'm Arib Ahmad, a passionate learner currently diving into the worlds of Python, C++, SQL, and Data Structures & Algorithms.
 I'm always eager to explore new technologies and enhance my skills.

 ## 🚀 About Me